AJaafer/RBM-for-MNIST/README.md

 ## Learning

-The parameters of our model (the weights W and the biases b, c).
+The parameters of our model are the weights W and the biases b, c.
 The following figure is a representation of the feature detectors.
 The hidden nodes encode a lower dimensional representation of the data (visible nodes).

 ![bernoulli_ft](./img/bernoulli_ft.png)